 After the dough has been chilled or frozen, you can preheat the oven, remove the wrap, and start slicing.
 Depending on your pan, you can get about 4-5 triangles out of each 1/4-inch slice.

 I really wanted the cookie to be yummy enough without frosting, so I just sprinkled sugar on the cookies before baking and called it good.
-The best way to do it though, is to dip each cookie into some sugar before placing it on the baking sheet.
+However, the best way to do it is to dip each cookie into some sugar before placing it on the baking sheet.
 I think this cream cheese cookie dough is tasty enough with just that!